Men’s crochet hat pattern

-Looking for a men’s crochet hat pattern that’s classic, easy, and beginner-friendly?
-This free pattern is worked from the top down in the round using basic stitches and finishes with a ribbed brim for a comfortable, stretchy fit.
+Looking for a modern and easy men’s crochet hat pattern that actually gets worn?
+This beginner-friendly beanie is worked from the top down in the round using simple stitches and finished with a stretchy ribbed brim for a clean, classic look.

 Why you’ll love this pattern